 Once the loan request is received, it will be certified within 3-4 weeks.
-Disbursements are made once a month.
+Disbursements are made twice a month during the fall and spring terms, and once during summer.
 See Direct Loans Disbursement below for details.
-Once the loan is certified, a Loan Origination Record (LOR) will be sent to the Department of Education for processing.
-Once the Department receives the LOR, they will assign your loan to a federal loan servicer.
+Once the loan is certified, you will receive a revised aid eligibility notification listing the loan amount(s), and a Loan Origination Record (LOR) will be sent to the Department of Education for processing.
+Once the Department receives the LOR, they will assign your loan to a federal Direct Loan servicer.
 This servicer will act as your lender until the loan is repaid.
 They will send you a disclosure notice, verifying the loan amount, type, and other information.
 Keep this disclosure for your records- it contains important information including contact information for your servicer.
-You will be contacted by your loan servicer when you graduate or drop below half-time regarding loan repayment information.
+You will be contacted by your Direct Loan servicer when you graduate or drop below half-time regarding loan repayment information.
+Be advised that the stated "Disbursement Dates" cited in the LOR are estimates only, as the LOR is prepared prior to disbursement, and the actual dates of disbursement may be different.